 Probably the best approach in terms of balancing security and ease is to still use participant numbers or IDs in the data files themselves, but keep a record elsewhere matching these IDs with names.
 This record should be securely stored, accessible only to those who need it, and securely destroyed as soon as it is no longer needed.
 Maintaining this record on paper is arguably more secure than keeping a digital record as it is easier to control access to and to permanently destroy a physical copy, but practical circumstances may outweigh this advantage - e.g., if a project involves multiple experimenters and/or testing locations, a paper record may be not only inconvenient but also at a higher risk of being lost.
 Providing reasonable measures are taken to ensure security, either format is fine.

-Anonymizing after the fact: Although I have not worked with them myself, there are a number of means by which you can anonymize data using R, including the methods described here and the packages fakeR and anonymizer.
+Anonymizing after the fact: Although I have not worked with them myself, there are a number of means by which you can anonymize data using R, including the methods described here.

 Data Management: Short and Long Term